kingslef/string-algorithms/README.md

 Rabin-Karp doesn't offer anything since it mostly shines when searching for multiple patterns, but since it was easy to implement I chose it also.

+I wanted to implement shift-and but I didn't quite have time for it.
+Maybe later...

 To be able to compare running times of BM and KMP, I implemented basic trivial algorithm which loops the text through and looks for the pattern.